DeepSec-prover/manual/src/tutorial.md

 > However, as witnesses by the examples provided so far in this tutorial, proving trace equivalence of determinate processes is significantly faster than proving equivalence by session of two non-determinate processes.
 >
 > Note that combining the two acceleration techniques (i.e. proving the equivalence by session of determinate processes) does not further improve the performances.
-> It is indeed proved in [@CKR-ccs19] that trace equivalence and equivalence by session coincide for determinate processes, and **DeepSec** therefore uses the same algorithm for both equivalences in this case **OR (TO DECIDE)** the algorithm of **DeepSec** for trace equivalence is more performant in this case.
+> It is indeed proved in [@CKR-ccs19] that trace equivalence and equivalence by session coincide for determinate processes, and **DeepSec** therefore uses the same algorithm for both equivalences when determinacy is detected.

 ### The **DeepSec** User Interface